- Sacred numbers: 7,3,or 4

 In fact, women who are not children of Ogun or Oya should probably not give blood offerings, at least not themselves.
 If you have recently won an election or become the leader of a group or organization, and must give a blood offering, you may ask a man or a female child of Ogun or Oya to do the deed on your behalf.

 You can also pay him in pain.
 Have a sparring match with someone, and whoever loses the match acts as the sacrifice during the ceremony.
-In a pinch or if you are a child of Ogun, you may give him your own blood without fighting first.
+In a pinch or if you are a child of Ogun, you may give him your own blood without fighting first, if your tradition allows for this and has the proper ceremonies for it.
 Blood shed in battle is the best though.

 In blood offerings Ogun, rather than Eshu, is served first.
 He is the only Orisha who can actually kill through unnatural causes.
 Where the death face of any of the warriors can cause an incidental, situational, or natural death, Ogun is the only one who is permitted to power a knife or other metal weapon such as a bullet, in the physical realm, and direct it towards a target.
 Some supposed suicides of murderers or other bad people may well have been executions carried out by Ogun.